Advocacy in mental health

 An Independent Mental Capacity Advocate (IMCA) is an advocate appointed to act on your behalf if you lack capacity to make certain decisions.
+(See our pages on the Mental Capacity Act 2005 for more information what ‘lacking capacity’ means.)

 In England, IMCAs are appointed by a local authority, and in Wales they are appointed by a local Health Board or other NHS body in Wales.